sdaitzman/elementary-thumbdrive-creator/README.md

-# Elementary/Ubuntu Thumb drive creator for Mac
+# :penguin: Elementary/Ubuntu Thumb drive creator for Mac :penguin:

-:penguin:

 ## Instructions:
 1. Download Elementary OS or Ubuntu from their respective websites